 I’m aware that several libraries exist already – however I found most implementations to be a little slow; the VFD doesn’t suffer from the same poor response rate as the LCD, meaning animated effects look a lot nicer – but this calls for a faster-performing library.
 In addition, I couldn’t find any libraries that implemented the VFD’s brightness control functions, and I wanted something that was as close to a drop-in replacement for the existing LiquidCrystal library as possible.

-pins using digitalWrite(), then sends a quick pulse to the "enable" or "E" pin through the pulseEnable() function:
+, then sends a quick pulse to the “enable” or “E” pin through the pulseEnable()

 void LiquidCrystal::write4bits(uint8_t value) { for (int i = 0; i < 4; i++) { digitalWrite(_data_pins[i], (value >> i) & 0x01); } pulseEnable(); }

-This is where we need to do 99% of the work.
+This function is where we need to do 99% of the work.

 void LiquidCrystal::write4bits(uint8_t value, uint8_t mode) { uint8_t bits = ((value & 0x0F) << 4); // mask 4 data bits and shift left writeToI2C(bits | _backlight | (mode & RS_PIN)); } void LiquidCrystal::writeToI2C(uint8_t bits) { Wire.beginTransmission(_addr); Wire.write(bits | EN_PIN); // write data bits + enable bit delayMicroseconds(1); // enable pulse must be >450ns Wire.write(bits); delayMicroseconds(50); // commands need > 37us to settle Wire.endTransmission(); }